choderalab/openmoltools/README.md

 This set of tools allows users to automate the conversion of ligand force field parameters from Antechamber formats to OpenMM XML format.

+This tool is in BETA testing: use at your own risk!